diegomura/react-portalgun/examples/with-custom-modals/README.md

 ```

 ## Idea behind the example
-- Show how easy is to trigger custom modal messages using Modly
+- Show how easy is to trigger custom modal messages using portalgun